bwmsites/contact-list/README.md

 # contact-list
-Simple application for contacts list management
+Simple application for a contacts list management